hyosung11/Launch-School/journal.md

 14:21 I feel so much better after training in soccer and with kettlebells.
 Now I'm going to eat something and then take a cold bath.
 I might do a little more studying before I go to see Dr. Riotto for some treatment on my hamstring.
 Yippee!

 17:06 Dr. Riotto says to take a steroid for the poison ivy, so I asked Sohee to get a Rx.
 My nipples it right now and my eyes feel dried out from rubbing them.

+19:00 After dinner of Francesca's and I'm closer to 95% full.